wso2/docs-is/en/asgardeo/docs/tutorials/connect-asgardeo-with-mattr.md

     1. Give a name for the application, select the **OpenID Connect** protocol, provide an authorized redirect URL, and click **Register** to complete the registration.

         !!! note
             For now, let's give a dummy value as the **Authorized redirect URL**.
-You’ll update this later when you configure MATTR and create a credential issuer.
+You'll update this later when you configure MATTR and create a credential issuer.

     2. Take note of the client ID and client secret.